 The cold was unbearable and the former stove was inadequate in a number

-ways, least of which was its lacking the creation of enough heat to
+ways, least of which was its size that failed to create enough heat.

 The photo below shows the side-view of the stove sitting somewhat

 squarely on the concrete slab.
-It is 30degrees outside but if you
+It is 30degrees outside but holding your had to the concrete

-anywhere in this building, it would be warm to the touch.
+floor in this building is warm to the touch.

 Concrete becomes warmed by the stove resulting in less need to keep the